Headline List Help Topics

 Displayed at the top of the headline list is the criteria that was used for the search with the order of operation.
 For example:

-This indicates that the current issue of MR was searched for any items by author Graham, R* with MSC 83 plus any items with MSC 52.
+This indicates that the database was searched in the Publications tab for any items by author Graham, R* with MSC 11 primary classification that were reviewed by Grekos.

 MathSciNet results are in most cases presented in the following order: